Annbjørg Lien – Khoom Loy (Compass Records, 2012)

 Per Elias Drabløs baritone

 Annbjørg Lien comes from a musical family and learned traditional music from her father and classical music at the music school in Ålesund.
 She is the winner of the Garmeleng Prize for classical folk and the Hilimar Award in her native Norway.
-She is also a member of the world music fiddle group String Sisters that features top female fiddlers form various countries: Mairéad Ní Mhaonaigh, Liz Knowles, Catriona MacDonald, Liz Carroll and Emma Härdelin.
+She is also a member of the world music fiddle group String Sisters that features top female fiddlers from various countries: Mairéad Ní Mhaonaigh, Liz Knowles, Catriona MacDonald, Liz Carroll and Emma Härdelin.
 The String Sisters will be performing next month at the renowned Rainforest World Music Festival in Borneo.

 Khoom Loy is another excellent album by fiddler and composer Annbjørg Lien.
 The strong attraction of Khoom Loy lies in its diversity, inspired by various global traditions.